-What is the BTEC Dance Tech Award all about?
+What is Dance BTEC all about?

-The BTEC Tech Award is equivalent to one GCSE and runs over two and a half hours per week.
+BTEC Tech Award is equivalent to one GCSE and runs over two and a half hours per week.
 The practical course enables students with an interest in a variety of Dance styles to learn more about the dance sector.
 Students will be expected to participate in practical dance classes as well as theory lessons focusing on coursework submissions.

 You need to have had some experience in Dance to do the course but most importantly you must be prepared to work hard and commit to rehearsals and clubs after school when completing coursework.

-We would strongly encourage all BTEC students to be involved in a dance activity in school e.g. Senior Dance Club, Ballet Club, Contemporary Club or one of the resident companies; SYCD or Tuxedo (audition only).
+We would strongly encourage all BTEC students to be involved in a dance activity in school e.g.

+- Senior Dance Club

+- Ballet Club

+- Contemporary Club

+or one of the resident companies

+- SYCD or Tuxedo (audition only)

 The course is made up of three components: two that are internally assessed and externally moderated and one that's externally assessed.

-The three-block structure, explore, develop and apply, has been developed to allow students to build on and embed their knowledge.
+This is based on a three-block structure: